omerkarslioglu/maccelarator/README.md

 The number of SADs in the PE number is stored in the registers.
 These SADs are the minimum SAD values ​​calculated in each PE.

 When all SADs are calculated, the SAD values ​​as many as this number of PEs are compared in stages and the minimum value is calculated.
-This situation is explained in **Figure-3**.
+This situation is shown in **Figure-4**.

 ### 5. Timing